-If you have a medical condition which has lasted for 12 months or more (or is likely to last for 12 months or more) and which has a substantial effect on your ability to carry out normal day-to-day activities, you may qualify for protection under the Disability Discrimination Act (DDA).
+If you have a medical condition which has lasted for 12 months or more (or is likely to last for 12 months or more) and which has a substantial effect on your ability to carry out normal day-to-day activities, you may qualify for protection under the Equality Act 2010.
 Examples of medical conditions which are usually considered to be disabilities are: depression, deafness, blindness, wheelchair use, cancer, HIV, multiple sclerosis, etc.

-It is important to remember that you do not have to be registered disabled to be protected by the DDA.
-The DDA covers a wide range of medical conditions.
+It is important to remember that you do not have to be registered disabled to be protected by the Equality Act.
+The Equality Act covers a wide range of medical conditions.

 If you do have a disability, it is unlawful for your employer to unlawfully discriminate against you by either: